 Steel doors and frames are often specified as a standard product.
 However, design professionals are increasingly putting a new twist on an old classic by modifying them for better aesthetics or performance.
 These are the most common steel door upgrades.

 Fire rated doors and frames play a vital role in keeping people safe and minimizing property damage.
-Hollow metal is the only material widely available as a 3 hour fire rated door.
+Hollow metal is the only material widely available as a 3-hour fire rated door.
 Browse a variety of resources to help bring you up to speed on fire rated doors and frames.

 These doors have been tested to keep bad guys out.
-There’s a misconception that forced entry doors must look imposing, but they actually look just like standard doors because the heavier duty steel and hardware aren’t obvious to the casual observer.
+There’s a misconception that forced entry doors must look imposing, but they actually look much like standard doors because the heavier duty steel and hardware aren’t obvious to the casual observer.

 On the cusp of meeting your energy efficiency goals?
 Thermal break frames have a lower U-factor and can be the difference maker.
 Its separator material breaks the thermal transfer of outside temperatures to reduce energy costs and increase comfort.

-Reduce prep time at the jobsite and ensure a quality paint job with prefinished doors.
+Reduce prep time and VOC’s at the jobsite and ensure a quality paint job with prefinished doors.
 These commercial-grade finishes comply with SDI standards for weather resistance and adhesion, and are available in any color.

 In the event of a fire, temperature rise doors minimize the transfer of heat to the non-fire side of the door so people can safely escape from a burning building.
 They are commonly found in the stairwells of high rise buildings.